lokeshkavisth/donna-stroupe/README.md

 Setup:

-Run this cmd to initialized and run this project
+Run these cmd to initialize and run this project

         npm init
         npm start